 When you remediate ESXi hosts that are in a cluster, certain cluster settings might cause remediation failure.
 You must configure the cluster settings in such a way as to ensure successful remediation.

 Updates might require a host to enter maintenance mode during remediation.
 Virtual machines cannot run when a host is in maintenance mode.
-To ensure availability, you can enable DRS for the cluster and you can configure it for vSphere vMotion.
+To ensure availability, you can activate DRS for the cluster and you can configure it for vSphere vMotion.
 In this case, before the host is put in maintenance mode, vCenter Server migrates the virtual machines to another ESXi host within the cluster.

-To help ensure vSphere vMotion compatibility between the hosts in the cluster, you can enable Enhanced vMotion Compatibility (EVC).
+To help ensure vSphere vMotion compatibility between the hosts in the cluster, you can activate Enhanced vMotion Compatibility (EVC).
 EVC ensures that all hosts in the cluster present the same CPU feature set to virtual machines, even if the actual CPUs on the hosts differ.
 EVC prevents migration failures due to incompatible CPUs.
-You can enable EVC only in a cluster where the host CPUs meet the compatibility requirements.
+You can use EVC only in a cluster where the host CPUs meet the compatibility requirements.
 For more information about EVC and the requirements that the hosts in an EVC cluster must meet, see the vCenter Server and Host Management documentation.

 If a host has no running virtual machines, DPM might put the host in standby mode, which might interrupt a vSphere Lifecycle Manager operation.
-So, to make sure that all vSphere Lifecycle Manager operations finish successfully, you can configure vSphere Lifecycle Manager to disable DPM during these operations.
-For successful remediation, you must have vSphere Lifecycle Manager disable DPM.
+So, to make sure that all vSphere Lifecycle Manager operations finish successfully, you can configure vSphere Lifecycle Manager to deactivate DPM during these operations.
+For successful remediation, you must have vSphere Lifecycle Manager deactivate DPM.
 After the remediation task finishes, vSphere Lifecycle Manager restores DPM.

 If DPM has already put a host in standby mode, vSphere Lifecycle Manager powers on the host before compliance checks and remediation.
 Additionally, for clusters that you manage with baselines, vSphere Lifecycle Manager powers on the host before staging, too.
 After the respective task finishes, vSphere Lifecycle Manager turns on DPM and HA admission control and lets DPM put the host into standby mode, if needed. vSphere Lifecycle Manager does not remediate powered off hosts.